Hugh B. Brown: Early life

 Brown was born in Granger, Utah Territory, to Homer Manley Brown and Lydia Jane Brown.
 He later recorded the event of his birth: "It is alleged that I was born in Granger, Utah, in 1883, on the 24th of October.
 I was there but do not remember the event.
 However, my mother was an honest woman and I must take her word."
 His father had a small farm and orchard.
 When Brown was fourteen, Homer Brown left Utah with his oldest son to establish a farm in Spring Coulee, in western Canada.
 Brown was the oldest son left in Salt Lake City, and he and his sister Lillie, 18 months his senior, took care of the farm and orchard until their father sent for the family.

 Brown was 15 when his family moved to what is now southern Alberta, which was then part of the Northwest Territories.
 Shortly after his 18th birthday, he traveled to Logan, Utah, to attend Brigham Young College.
 Brown also attended Utah State Agricultural College.
 Dr. John A. Widtsoe suggested a career in agriculture for Brown.
 After a brief period at the college, Brown was called to England as a missionary for the LDS Church and served under Heber J. Grant from 1904 to 1906.
 Upon his return, Brown married Zina Young Card, a childhood friend, in 1908.
 They settled in Alberta, and the first six of the couple's eight children were born there.

 Military service

 In 1912, Canadian leaders of the Church asked Brown to go to Calgary and take military training preliminary to organizing a Latter-day Saint contingent for the Canadian reserves.
 The reserve cavalry unit was established in 1914, with the outbreak of World War I, and became part of the Thirteenth Overseas Mounted Rifles in 1915.
-By 1917, Brown had achieved the rank of major in the Canadian military.
+By 1917, Brown had achieved the rank of Colonel in the Canadian military noting that "I had made some progress in the First World War in the Canadian army.
+In fact, I was a field officer, and there was only one man between me and the rank of general, which I had cherished in my heart for years.
+Then he became a casualty."
 He believed that he would have attained a higher rank without what Brown perceived as prejudice in the British Empire against the Church members.
 In one instance, he was told that he was denied further promotion; although the reason was not specified, Brown looked at the papers on the desk of the senior officer that stated, "This man is a Mormon."